ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0x8f+7 | 1 bit  | 0b0             | no wasted bits present
 0x90+0 | 17 bit | 0x0867, 0b0     | unencoded warm-up sample

 The coded residual is broken down in the following table.
-All quotients are unary coded, all remainders are unencoded with a number of bits specified by the rice parameter.
+All quotients are unary coded, all remainders are unencoded with a number of bits specified by the Rice parameter.

 Start  | Length | Contents        | Description
 :------|:-------|:----------------|:-----------------